dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    - `--optimize-erasable-datatype-wrapper`
    - `--enforce-determinism`

-Options may change over time; `dafny translate --help` lists those current to your version of dafny.

 #### 25.5.1.4. `dafny build` {#sec-dafny-build}

 The `dafny build` command runs `dafny translate` and then compiles the result into an executable artifact for the target platform,